xerxiastudios/CUA-SUPA/README.md

-# CUA-SUPA- With Drizzle - Currenly trpc is not working.
-Using this branch is not recommended for now.
-Use main branch with prisma.
+# CUA-SUPA- With Drizzle - Twitter reponsive design practice

 This repo is update version of original create-universal-app (CUA) with Supabase